 GXF comes with a TensorRT base extension which is extended in the Holoscan SDK: the updated TensorRT extension is able to selectively load a cached TensorRT model based on the system GPU specifications.

 Similarly, the new inference module leverages TensorRT and provides the ability to execute multiple inferences in parallel.

 OpenGL and Vulkan are commonly used for realtime visualization and, like CUDA, are executed on the GPU.
 This provides an opportunity for efficient sharing of resources between CUDA and those rendering frameworks.

 Streaming image processing often requires common 2D operations like resizing, converting bit widths, and changing color formats.
 NVIDIA has built the CUDA accelerated NVIDIA Performance Primitive Library (NPP) that can help with many of these common transformations.
-NPP is extensively showcased in the Format Converter extension of the Holoscan SDK.
+NPP is extensively showcased in the Format Converter operator of the Holoscan SDK.